 King George VI was the father of Queen Elizabeth II, grandfather of Prince Charles, great-grandfather of Prince William and Prince Harry, and the subject of the 2010 movie, The King's Speech.

 The income earned by the fund is to be distributed among the fund's beneficiaries during the Perpetuity Period as the trustees see fit.
 Anything left in the fund when it expires will go to the then-living descendants of Prince William and Prince Harry.

 The Residuary Estate

-The balance of Princess Diana's estate referred to as the "residuary estate," was left in equal shares to Prince William and Prince Harry.
+The balance of Princess Diana's estate, referred to as the "residuary estate," was left in equal shares to Prince William and Prince Harry.
 The shares were to be held in trust until each prince reached the age of 30.
-Each prince was given access to all of the income from his trust when he turned 25, as well as the power to change the final disposition of his trust if anything should remain at the time of his death.
+Each prince was given access to all of the income from their trust when they turned 25.
+They also gained the power to change the final disposition of their trust if anything should remain at the time of their death.